 Another subscription model that has gained traction is the subscription model.
 It is due to its scalability, predictability, and stability.
 However, what puts it at a disadvantage is that it requires a lot of resources, tweaking, and continuous persistence.

-Subscription models require a research-based struggle to re-shape various plans, pricing, services, and more to stay on top of its competition.
-In addition, there is a higher risk of subscription in the subscription model as users often develop a sense of guilt of overspending on resources they are not using.
+Subscription models require a research-based struggle to reshape various plans, pricing, services, and more to stay on top of its competition.
+In addition, there is a higher risk of subscription in the subscription model as users often develop a sense of guilt for overspending on resources they are not using.

 2. AI/ML and Blockchain